vulnerable-apps/brokencrystals-demo/README.md

 The whole list of required variables to start the demo application is described in `.env.example` file.
 The template for this .env file is available in the root folder.

-After that, you can easily create a `.env` file from the template by issuing the following command:
+You can easily create a `.env` file from the template by issuing the following command:

 ```bash
 $ cp .env.example .env
 ```

-Once this template is done, copying over (should be instantaneous), navigate to your `.env` file, and paste your Bright API key as the value of the `BRIGHT_TOKEN` variable.
+Once this template is done copying over (should be instantaneous), navigate to your `.env` file, and paste your Bright API key as the value of the `BRIGHT_TOKEN` variable.

 ```text
 BRIGHT_TOKEN = <your_API_key_here>